chrissyhroberts/OMR_LSHTM/README.md

 ```"BubbleDimensions": []```
 Describes the dimensions of the checkboxes used in the form
 ```"Options": {}```
-Tells the form whether to look for an edge marker and describes the width ratio between edge marker and form dimensions, for correct scaling
+Tells the form whether to look for an edge marker and describes the width ratio between edge marker and form dimensions, for correct scaling.

 ```"Concatenations": {}```
 Tells the form how to name and handle questions that should be saved in concatenated form
 ```"Singles": []```